gsoft-inc/wl-squide/docs/getting-started/default.md

 While developing the [API](/reference) of Squide, we kept a few guiding principles in mind.
 Those principles are not settled stones, you might want to diverge from them from time to time, but adhering to those will make your experience more enjoyable:

-- A module should always correspond to a subdomain of the application's business domain.
+- A module should correspond to a subdomain of the application's business domain.

+- A module should be autonomous.

-- A module should be fully autonomous.
-It shouldn't have to coordinate with other parts of the application for things as trivial as navigation links.
+- A module should not directly reference other parts of the application.
+To coordinate with other parts, including the host application, a module should always use Squide's [API](/reference).

 - A federated application should feel cohesive.
 Different parts of a federation application should have the ability to communicate with each others and react to changes happening outside of their boundaries.